Social | Talent creativity

 • Bridgestone holds seminars about work-life balance.

-• Bridgestone implemented telework system in 2011.
+• Bridgestone implemented a telework system in 2011.

 • Bridgestone has introduced a system that allows employees to take annual paid leave for 5 days (40 hours) per year on an hourly basis in 2021.